As you enter the town of Pisgah from the south, turn left

 If you are up to the challenge there is a steep way down to

 the area below the third falls.
-It's not that far down.
-The
+It's not that far down but

 If you want to explore downstream, the Bryant / Little Bryant confluence that forms Jones Creek is not far.
 There is no trail.
 Instead, there are thousands of rocks to negotiate to get there.
 They sit on top of each other, some like a cocked gun, waiting to be stepped on before they find their final resting place.
 It's difficult walking when stones move beneath your feet and it's hard to tell which ones will move.
 I touched the side of a precarious looking one, weighing two or three hundred pounds, with the leg of my tripod and it shifted onto it, bending it permanently.
 You can find a picture of the confluence in The Natural Beauty Of Alabama.